ttmarek/risq/readme.md

 I wrote two implementations of the pipe function, one that uses reduce (pipe2) and one that doesn't (pipe1).
 There are limitations to both implementations which I've highlighted in the comments.
-Both functions are have tests and are heavily annotated for your reading pleasure.
+Both functions have tests and are heavily annotated for your reading pleasure.

  - To see the source for pipe1 and pipe2 see: [lib/pipe.js](lib/pipe.js)
  - To see test/examples of pipe1 and pipe2 in action see: [test/pipe.js](test/pipe.js)